-To identify the pattern of a site environment by an algorithm, we encoded each CPSE as a binary string 48 characters long, representing the eight surrounding areas from east to northeast clockwise in blocks of six digits.
+We encoded a site's CPSE as a binary string 48 characters long, representing the eight surrounding areas from east to northeast clockwise in blocks of six digits.
 In each block, each digit represents one type of the six environmental elements, 1 indicates existing, otherwise 0.
-We identified the 53 codes in representing the auspicious patterns and ominous CPSEs.
+We identified the 53 codes in representing the auspicious or ominous CPSEs.
 Meanwhile, to simplify the computation, for the non-rectangular sites, an outer rectangle of the site plan is generated by our algorithm and assumed as the site for the computation in this step.